-It's really just a matter of gauging the age-appropriateness of a topic and then explaining it in terms they understand.
+When you're teaching kids about money, it's always interesting–and at times amusing–to see the concepts take hold in their minds.
+While children need time and patient teaching in order to absorb money ideas, most childhood learning experts agree it’s never too early to start.
+Sometimes it’s just a matter of gauging the age-appropriateness of a topic and then explaining it in terms they understand.
 In that sense, one approach to teaching kids about money is to let your children's own curiosity guide you.
-When they have a question about money, use it as an opportunity to have a discussion about that concept while it's on their minds.
+When they have questions about money, use those as opportunities to have discussions about that concept.

 Five Foundational Concepts

 - Names and values of each monetary denomination–know the difference between the four major U.S. coins (penny, nickel, dime and quarter) as well as the major bills: $1, $5, $10 and $20.

 - Value of goods and services–understand that things costs money.

 Learning to Save Early